-The preschool is a safe and nurturing learning environment where children three to six years of age experience ageappropriate opportunities to explore, learn and serve.
+The Early Childhood is a safe and nurturing learning environment where children three to six years of age experience age-appropriate opportunities to explore, learn and serve.
 MHA is licensed by the State of Colorado, Department of Human Services and Division of Child Care for a total of 20 children.

-Your preschooler will be in a classroom where widely accepted childhood development, brain-based learning research and the latest teaching methods are used to foster the cognitive and social development of each child.
-Through playbased activities and exciting academic learning, our highly trained teachers prepare children for success.
+Your student will be in a classroom where widely accepted childhood development, brain-based learning research and the latest teaching methods are used to foster the cognitive and social development of each child.
+Through play-based activities and exciting academic learning, our highly trained teachers prepare children for success.

-More information can be found in the Preschool Handbook.
+More information can be found in the Early Childhood Handbook.